Essential Piercing Aftercare: Saline Soaks Guide

-Body Piercing Aftercare
+Piercing Aftercare

-WHAT IS NORMAL?
-Initially some bleeding, localised swelling, tenderness or bruising during healing: Some Discolouration, itching, secretion of a whiteish-yellow fluid (not puss) will form crust on the jewellery.
-The tissue may tighten around the jewellery as it heals.
 A piercing may seem healed before healing is complete.
-This is because piercings heal from the outside in, and although it feels healed the tissue remain fragile on the inside.
+This is because piercings heal from the outside in, and although it feels healed, the tissue remains fragile on the inside.
 BE PATIENT, and keep cleaning throughout the entire healing period.
+Cleaning should be done at least twice daily, more often for certain piercings.

 HINTS & TIPS...

-• Unless there is a problem with the size or shape of the initial jewellery, or you have been told by your piercer then leave it in place for the entire healing period.
-Only a qualified Body Piercer should perform any changes during the healing period.
+• Unless there is a problem with the size or shape of the initial jewellery, or you have been told by your piercer then leave it in place, for the entire healing period.
+Only a qualified body piercer should perform any changes during the healing period.

 • Leave jewellery in at all times, even old well healed piercings can shrink and close in minutes after having been there for years, if removed re-insertion can be difficult or if not impossible,